Bergen auf Rügen: Subdivisions

+Bergen Süd

 Bergen Süd is the most populous district of Bergen.
 It consists mainly of plattenbau dwellings and was built in the mid-1960s.
 The buildings were renovated during the 1990s.
 Bergen Süd has one of the two cemeteries in the town and an industrial estate, where several car dealers, a social enterprise workshop for people with mental disabilities, the town cleaning department and other small companies are based.

 Rotensee

 Rotensee is the second most populous district in Bergen and is situated in the west of the town.
 Just like Bergen Süd, Rotensee is made of plattenbau houses, built in the 1980s.
 Not until 2000 were the first houses renovated.
 Due to the declining population of the town, a number of houses were demolished or dismantled.
 Rotensee has two day care centres, a regional day school, the socio-cultural community centre/"multi-generational house" (NBZ Rotensee) and a special-needs school.

 Tetel

 Tetel is the smallest district in Bergen.
 It is located southeast of Bergen auf Rügen near Zittvitz.
 Three families live in Tetel.
 The oldest house is about 120 years old.